 Review the physical inventory requirements for a Category II facility as specified in section 74.43 of the CFR.

+Review the acceptable elements for a physical inventory program for a Category II facility as described in chapter 7 of NUREG-2159.

 Review chapters 4, 5, and 6 in TID-26298 for a general discussion of limits of error and calculating the variance of the inventory difference.